sedhain-pankaj/VetCheck-Player/README.md

 This is a stripped version of my other repository `Craig Music Player`.
 It has even further stripped version `Vetcheck-Player-min` that just plays the video in full screen and skips to the next one upon ending.

 ## Description
 VetCheck Player is a multimedia player application designed specifically for veterinary clinics.
 It allows veterinarians and clinic staff to easily manage and play educational videos and presentations for pet owners.
+NOTE: you will need YouTube v3 API key to use this app inside youtube.JS.
+The database_creator.js also uses this key to parse youtube URL into required JSON objects which can be copy-pasted into category.json file.

 ## Features
 - Starts straight with a shuffle and will loop through the playlist